neilvidyarthi/beginners-guide-to-todist/chapters/07_Systemist.md

 Here’s how you deal with these messaging services:

 * Only be online when you want to be interrupted.
 Shut down these apps when you need to do focused work.
-* Try process chat in batches.
+* Try to process chat in batches.
 For example, check chat apps a few times per day (maybe once an hour or so).
-* Disable all notifications from chat apps on mobile. (if people need to reach you give them a phone number).
+* Disable all notifications from chat apps on mobile. (if people need to reach you then give them a phone number).

-This workflow works nicely and lets you get some done without being interrupted all the time.
+This workflow lets you get some work done without being interrupted all the time.

 ## Other workflows
 Todoist is quite versatile, and it works with most other workflows.
 Here’s some of them: